-Protection or suitable management of Barton in Fabis footpaths FP2, FP69 and BW1
+Protection or suitable management of Barton in Fabis footpaths FP2, FP69, BW1 and BW3 including retention of existing vegetation/screening where appropriate and provision of safe crossing points for users.

-Mitigation of potential flooding should be considered through a Flood Risk Assessment as site lies in Flood Zone 3.
-No excavation within 45m of the toe of any flood defence or the River Trent itself
+- Mitigation of potential flooding, including overland flood flows, should be considered through a Flood Risk Assessment as site lies in Flood Zone 3.
+No excavation within 45m of the toe of any flood defence or the River Trent itself - Prior to making a planning application, applicants should discuss water abstraction issues with the Environment Agency.